 Broadwas church is worth visiting too.
 Built in the 12th century, it’s full of interest – you can even see where mediaeval archers sharpened their arrows on its sandstone walls.

-There’s a listening post inside where you can hear Stories from the Stones – log on to temevalley.org.uk to find out more and perhaps download a heritage quest pack to make the walk more fun for the children.
+There’s a listening post inside where you can hear Stories from the Stones – log on to temevalley.org.uk to find out more and perhaps download a heritage quest pack to make the walk more fun for

 Start: On A44 opposite Suckley turn at Knightwick; grid ref SO731559.